0huey/0huey.github.io/ctf/cyber-threat-force-2021/the-document-is-strange.md

 ![document](images/strange-doc/1.png)

-We can grab that text file ourselves with `curl`, and we here we find our flag:
+We can grab that text file ourselves with `curl`, and here we find our flag:
 ```
 $ curl 152.228.133.68/staged_payload.txt
 CYBERTF{M4cr0_D0wnl0ad3r_1s_D0wn}